Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras: Acknowledgement

 \section{Acknowledgement}

 The author should like to thank Hanfeng Li for the motivating example (Example 3.28), inspiring suggestions and comments.
-In addition, he would like to thank Tsz Fun Hung for helpful discussions.
+In addition, he should like to thank David Kerr and Kang Li for invaluable and helpful comments.
+He also would like to thank Tsz Fun Hung for helpful discussions.
+Finally, he thank the referees, whose comments and suggestions helped to significantly improve the paper.